markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-osgi-service.md

 ### Get Next Form To sign

-The following code was used to get the next form for signing for a given customerID
+The following code was used to get the next form for signing for a given customerID with a status of 0.
+If the sql query does not return any rows we return the string **"AllDone"** which indicates that there are no more forms for signing for the given customer id.

 ```java
 @Override